philbowles/h4plugins/docs/rusrv.md

 * SV ("safe voltage") 12V version of a Basic, with extra GPIO pins
 * RF 433MHz bolt-on to a Basic

 For the moment we will ignore the two LEDs that the S20 has, the extra GPIO pins on the SV and the fancy 433MHz receiver on the RF.
-Once those differences are removed from the equation, the buiktin relay is always on GPIO 12, the button is always GPIO 0 and the built-in LED is always correctly identified by the arduino build system as LED_BUILTIN.
+Once those differences are removed from the equation, the builtin relay is always on GPIO 12, the button is always GPIO 0 and the built-in LED is always correctly identified by the arduino build system as LED_BUILTIN.

 This means that if your app only uses those features then a single binary will work in all of those devices, they are all 1MB flash and everything else "just works".
 In *this* scenario the board only needs to know its own "general board type" i.e. "itead" and current version.

 ### By functionality

-It may be that the user has a deployment containg only D1 minis, but that half of them perform a lighting role and hold perform a pir-detection role.
-In this scenario the user might have a "lighting.ino" sketch and a "pir.ino" skecth and the code would need to know its own sketch name to be able to to get its latest version (the MCU type is implicitly understood to be D1 mini)
+It may be that the user has a deployment containg only D1 minis, but that half of them perform a lighting role and half perform a pir-detection role.
+In this scenario the user might have a "lighting.ino" sketch and a "pir.ino" sketch and the code would need to know its own sketch name to be able to to get its latest version (the MCU type is implicitly understood to be D1 mini)

 ### Other methods